cjdelisle/MatterfossWeb/README.md

 If you want to replace the matterfoss emoji, you will also need to run [make-emojis](https://github.com/cjdelisle/MatterfossWeb/blob/master/build/make-emojis) to generate the emoji files.

+## Attribution
+The Matterfoss logo was created by QualityIcons ( https://thenounproject.com/nivya.becse/ ) and is provided under the Creative Commons Attribution license.